abhishakepal/AI-Health-Assistant/README.md

 📱 Mobile App Version
 👩‍⚕️ Integration with Live Doctors

-## 📝 License
-This project is open-source and available under the MIT License.

 ## 🤝 Contribution
 Contributions are welcome!
 Feel free to open an issue or pull request to improve this project.